 Another advantage of SaaS is that it’s much more flexible than traditional on-premise software.
 With SaaS, businesses can quickly scale up or down as their needs change.
-They can also easily add or remove users, and they don’t have to worry about managing complex infrastructure.
+They can also easily add or remove users, and they don’t have to worry about managing complex infrastructures, of their own.

 Finally, SaaS is also more reliable and secure than on-premise software.
 With SaaS, businesses can take advantage of the latest security technologies and disaster recovery solutions.

-The advantages of SaaS make it clear that this model is here to stay.
+The advantages of SaaS make it clear that this model is here to stay, for a long period.
 For businesses looking to improve their efficiency and bottom line, SaaS is the way to go.